5 Drive-Ins Around the Metro

 Dari-ette Drive In

 Listed for sale earlier in the year, St. Paul’s Italian American drive-in is open for another round of pizza burgers, meatball subs, and signature Dillee bars.
-651-776-3470
+651-776-3470, facebook.com

 Check out our continually updated list of restaurants offering delivery and takeout.